harplife/zettelkasten/engineering/Brain Computer Interface.md

 > There are several ways to go about how to place EEG and fNIR together, but the one that makes most sense to me is just placing EEG in between fNIR channels - considering fNIR emitters and detectors has to be 30 mm apart.

-## BCI Task : Visual System
+## BCI Task : Visualization

 ![[Functional_Near-Infrared_Spectrometry_as_a_Useful_.pdf]]

 There are researches that suggest that BCIs can be used as a diagnostic tool to understand the visual system.
 There were experiments where they were able to determine the color that a person was seeing at that point.
 Furthermore, there were experiments where they were able to reconstruct images from fNIR data (collected when original images were shown).

-If I manage to build a BCI that works,
+If I manage to build a BCI that works, I want to :
+1. Replicate the study where they were able to generate the seen image from the BCI data
+2. Try to see if an image can be generated from complete imagination
+3. Try to see if words can (visual or auditory) can trigger images in the head
+4. Try to see if